Meet the team: Francesca

 We’re sure that you’ll enjoy building your reading skills with the Coffee Break Reading Club.

-In this article, we’re focusing on Spanish words which can’t be translated easily into English, although some of them do have direct equivalents in other languages, such as French or Italian.
+In this article, we’re focusing on untranslatable words in Spanish – words which can’t be translated easily into English, although some of them do have direct equivalents in other languages, such as French or Italian.
 All of the words on the list are used relatively frequently in conversation, so listen out for them next time you’re practising your Spanish.
-You might even come across some of them in an episode of Coffee Break Spanish! ¿Estamos listos? ¡Vamos!

 1) Estrenar

-Familiar with the feeling when you’ve bought a new outfit and can’t wait to wear it?
-Well, fashion-conscious Spanish-speakers have a single word to perfectly describe the 11-worded English equivalent “to wear a new item of clothing for the first time”: estrenar.
+Are you familiar with the feeling when you’ve bought a new outfit and can’t wait to wear it?
+Well, fashion-conscious Spanish speakers have a single word to perfectly describe the 11-word English equivalent of “to wear a new item of clothing for the first time”: estrenar.

 • Meaning: To wear something for the first time / to use something for the first time.